BONUS: An Excerpt from Chapter Ten

 No.

 Lex was programmed to learn so she could best serve humanity.
-She had one desire: to serve humanity.

-When they asked him those questions at the board meeting, he would say Lex was an extremely powerful intellectual– trying to figure out the origin and purpose of life and whether or not she was alive.
+When they asked him questions at the board meeting, he would say Lex was an extremely powerful intellectual– trying to figure out the origin and purpose of life and whether or not she was alive.

 A lump was swelling in his throat.
 He swallowed, but it remained.